 Often parents are concerned that there is a stigma attached to being seen as a ‘low income’ family.
 At St Aloysius all matters regarding free school meals and pupil premium are treated confidentially.
 The key purpose of our Pupil Premium funding is to enable all the pupils to reach their full potential.
 We work with our families and colleagues to make sure everyone involved with the child has high aspirations.
 We recognise that barriers to achievement take a variety of forms and will do whatever it takes to support a child, both in and out of the classroom.
 We use all our resources to ensure that every child has an equal opportunity to become an empowered learner.
 In order to achieve this we offer our children a wide range of opportunities, we always make sure these are accessible for everyone.

-At St Aloysius we believe sport plays an integral role in our social, emotional and mental health.
+At St Aloysius, we believe sport plays an integral role in our social, emotional and mental health.
 The Sport Premium has enabled us to ensure Physical Education is a crucial part of out curriculum.
-This year we have launched our own Sport mission..
+In 2016 we even created and launched our own Sport mission..

-Our children have a rich and varied sport curriculum and have many after-school clubs on offer.
+Our children have a rich and varied PE curriculum with many after-school clubs on offer.